 High Clachan Farmhouse

 Located on the historic Corsewall Estate, High Clachan Farmhouse has recently been fully restored and renovated.
-This luxury self catering house comfortably accommodates eight people.
+This luxury self catering house comfortably accommodates eight people and during the low season, we do special rates for four people too.
 All the bedrooms and public rooms at High Clachan have charming rural views.
 It is also less than a mile's walk from the pretty bay of Port Beg on Loch Ryan - perfect for rock pooling, paddling and picnics.

 On entering, the pretty farmhouse has a large breakfasting kitchen, with charming restored church pews forming seats around the dining table.
 Off the kitchen is a large conservatory, with another dining table and arm chairs, so guests can either choose to eat here, relax, play games or take in the views.